Code-Institute-Submissions/soycat999-mdb-project-3/README.md

 ### (ii) Features to implement in the future
 In the future, I would like the website to have a login and logout function.
 This will enable returning, registered users to access their profile easily, without having to re-register all over again.
-Another thing I would like to implment is a form of contact or feedback for users to use.
+Another thing I would like to implement is a form of contact or feedback for users to use.
 Including a more comprehensive search filter that filters according to age, location, etc would improve the site's user experience as well.
 Finally, I would like to add a delete profile option for users.

 ### Limitation
 Registered users will not be able to see their profile when they enter the site.
 There is no login or logout function, hence a registered user will not be able to pull his/her information from the database.
 Users will not have an option to delete their profile.

 ## Project Surface
 ### Design Choices
-(i) The colour scheme of header text and the nav bar is intended make the title of the website stand out.
+(i) The colour scheme of header text and the nav bar is intended to make the title of the website stand out.
 (ii) The nav bar text changes colour when user hovers over the text.
 This will show them that the text is a clickable link. (iii) When the mouse hovers over the text, the cursor changes to further indicate that the link is clickable.
-(iv) The background image is attractive and colourful, so as to draw the users eye.
+(iv) The background image is attractive and colourful, so as to draw the user's eye.
 (v) The overall colour scheme was chosen to exude a romantic and relaxed vibe.
 (vi) The colour of the text box in the middle and the font colour of the text inside the box matches the colours of the background image.
 (vii) Included two parallax images in the landing page to give the website more depth.